MoeraOrg/moeraorg.github.io/development/node-api/authentication.md

 carte = fingerprint + signature
 ```

-The fingerprint contains the name of the home node, the IP address of the client,
+The fingerprint contains the name of the home node, optional IP address of
-optional name of the target node, beginning and end timestamps of the carte's life
+the client, optional name of the target node, permission scope, beginning and
-and a random salt.
-Binding to time, IP address and target node minimizes the ability
+end timestamps of the carte's life and a random salt.
+Binding to time,
+IP address and target node minimizes the ability of an attacker to use a carte
-of an attacker to use a carte that was intercepted somehow.
-For the same reason,
+that was intercepted somehow.
+For the same reason, it is recommended to use
-it is recommended to use cartes with a short lifetime (several minutes).
+cartes with a short lifetime (several minutes).
+If the client needs to work
-If the client needs to work longer, it can request several cartes in a single
+longer, it can request several cartes in a single request for successive periods
-request that correspond to successive periods of time.
-When one carte expires,
-the client throws it off and uses the next one in the sequence.
+of time.
+When one carte expires, the client throws it off and uses the next one
+in the sequence.

 ## Signature